-Asian Studies, BA (Asian Cultures Concentration)
+Asian Studies, BA (Teaching English as a Second Language Concentration)

 The Asian studies program is to prepare students in the cause, assessment, and analysis of the complexity and uniqueness of critical areas related to Asia in the global context.
 Students will learn about the significance of Asia in the global economy from political, historical, cultural and managerial perspectives.